Boxted, Essex: History

+Description

 Today Boxted can be easily reached from Colchester along Boxted Straight Road, which is often mistaken for a Roman road, but is in fact a relatively modern road based upon an old heathland track; many other local roads are much older.
 Parts of the Boxted parish - such as Old Boxted - are within the Dedham Vale conservation area where development of buildings etc. is tightly controlled.
 Old Boxted is not developing as fast as Boxted Cross, which contains a broad mix of modern housing developments and has now extended considerably along Straight Road.
 Recently the school has moved from Old Boxted to Boxted Cross.

 At Boxted Cross is a village hall overlooking the George V playing fields where Boxted Lodgers football team and Boxted Cricket club play.

 In 2017 the Boxted Runners was founded by Vanessa Dolling, a local running group catering for all abilities.
 By 2018 they had grown to a membership of over 100.
-They held the first Boxted 10k event in 2018 raising over £6000 for the local Primary School.
+They held the first Boxted 10k event in 2018 raising over £6,000 for the local Primary School.

 Boxted Heath to the southern end of the parish is mostly divided into nearly 70 small holdings which were originally built by the Salvation Army in the early 20th century under an initiative to create a land settlement or colony.
-These small holdings replaced the Priory farm that was here in the 19th century. although the old farm house and some outbuildings still remain.
+These small holdings replaced the Priory farm that was here in the 19th century, although the old farm house and some outbuildings still remain.

-No public houses are trading in the village since the Wig & Fidget closed about 2005.
-The Cross Inn ceased trading in mid-1980s and was converted into residential usage.
-The Queens Head (Queens Hd Rd/Ellis Rd corner) closed in 1972 and was demolished after several years as a retirement home.
-Most of the other pubs - such as the Fox (near the church) and Thatchers (Mill Rd) closed much earlier.
+No public houses are trading in the village since the Wig & Fidget closed in about 2005.
+The Cross Inn ceased trading in the mid-1980s and was converted into residential usage.
+The Queen's Head (Queen's Hd Rd/Ellis Rd corner) closed in 1972 and was demolished after several years as a retirement home.
+Most of the other pubs - such as the Fox (near the church) and Thatchers (Mill Rd) - closed much earlier.